electric-sql/pglite/docs/docs/index.md

 ## Making a query

 There are two methods for querying the database, `.query` and `.exec`.
-The former supports parameters, and the latter, multiple statements.
+The former supports parameters, while the latter supports multiple statements.

 First, let's create a table and insert some test data using the `.exec` method: